-In this intimate theatre setting, perfect for a cabaret performance, the packed house was wooed by Martin’s delightful repartee, sincerity, and musical artistry.
-Martin met the challenges of a varied repertoire, range, and styles with ease as he communicated directly with the audience through song.
+The packed house was wooed by Martin’s delightful repartee, sincerity, and musical artistry in this intimate theatre setting, perfect for a cabaret performance.
+Martin easily met the challenges of a varied repertoire, range, and styles as he communicated directly with the audience through song.

 After a standing ovation, Martin’s encore reminded us that tonight was about falling in love.
 He reprised Nat King Cole with L-O-V-E., Let’s Fall in Love, and When I Fall in Love.

 The Florida Repertory Theater

 Tickets start at $59/$55 and are available online at www.FloridaRep.org and through the box office at (239) 332-4488.

 “I Love You For Sentimental Reasons” Nat King Cole